-Holi Festival in Nepal is celebrated from early morning and do not end until sundown.
-This colorful and most exciting, high-energy festival is celebrated all around in Nepal for 2 days.
-In the hilly area such as Kathmandu, Pokhara, it’s celebrated on the first and in Terai such as Chitwan, Bardia, Birjung celebrated on the second day.
+Holi Festival in Nepal is celebrated in the early morning and does not end until sundown.
+This colorful and most exciting, high-energy festival is celebrated all around Nepal for 2 days.
+In hilly areas such as Kathmandu, and Pokhara, it’s celebrated on the first, and in Terai such as Chitwan, Bardia, and Birjung celebrated on the second day.

-Check other Festival which is Celebrated in Kathmandu.
+Check other festivals which are celebrated in Kathmandu.
 Festivals of Kathmandu